sz-mousavi/USP26-familial-WES-asthenoteratozoospermi/README.md

-# WES analysis pipeline for the identification of the novel missense variant in the USP26 gene in asthenoteratozoospermia
+# WES and molecular dynamics analysis pipeline for the identification of the novel missense variant in the USP26 gene in asthenoteratozoospermia
 Code accompanying:

 > Mousavi SZ, Askari M, McElreavey K, Bashamboo A, Salehi N, Rastari M, Rokhsattalab Z, Mohammad Soltani B, Totonchi M.